-- (1) Formal rules of evidence and civil procedure shall not apply in a proceeding unless otherwise expressly and specifically required by statute, regulation, or order of the hearing officer. - (2) Relevant and material evidence shall be admissible.
+- (1) Formal rules of evidence and civil procedure shall not apply in a proceeding unless otherwise expressly and specifically required by statute, regulation, or order of the hearing officer.
+The rules of evidence and civil procedure pertaining to privilege shall always apply regardless of the level of formality in a particular proceeding. - (2) Relevant and material evidence shall be admissible.
 Irrelevant, immaterial, unreliable, or unduly repetitious evidence may be excluded. - (3) A party may offer exhibits, such as records of transactions. - (a) The party shall have the exhibits numbered by the stenographer prior to the hearing.

 - (b) The party shall provide copies of the evidence to the stenographer, all parties and to the hearing officer. - (c) Exhibits must be introduced and explained by a witness, who must be prepared to answer questions from the parties and the hearing officer. - (d) The hearing officer shall be asked by the party offering an exhibit to accept the exhibit into evidence.
-The hearing officer may be asked to consider all exhibits introduced by a witness at the conclusion of that witness's testimony or at the conclusion of that party's case. - (e) The stenographer shall retain copies of all exhibits that are admitted and shall make them a part of the record. - (4) The hearing officer shall consider and give appropriate weight to all relevant and material evidence admitted in rendering a final decision on the merits of a matter. - H. Hearsay evidence.
-Hearsay evidence may be admitted in a proceeding. - I. Taking notice.
+The hearing officer may be asked to consider all exhibits introduced by a witness at the conclusion of that witness's testimony or at the conclusion of that party's case in chief. - (e) The stenographer shall retain on copy of all exhibits that are admitted and shall make them a part of the record. - (4) The hearing officer shall consider and give appropriate weight to all relevant and material evidence admitted in rendering a final decision on the merits of a matter.

+H. Taking notice.

-- (1) The hearing officer may take administrative notice of facts not subject to reasonable dispute that are generally known within the community, capable of accurate and ready determination by resort to sources whose accuracy cannot be reasonably disputed, or as provided by an applicable statute. - (2) The hearing officer may take administrative notice at any stage in the proceeding, whether sua sponte or at the request of a party. - (3) A party may dispute the propriety of taking administrative notice, including the opportunity to refute a noticed fact.
+- (1) The hearing officer may take administrative notice of facts not subject to reasonable dispute that are generally known within the community, capable of accurate and ready determination by resort to sources whose accuracy cannot be reasonably disputed, or as provided by an applicable statute. - (2) The hearing officer may take administrative notice at any stage in the proceeding, whether sua sponte or at the request of a party.

+(3) A party may dispute the propriety of taking administrative notice, including the opportunity to refute a noticed fact.

-J. Objections.
+I. Objections.